kmdicksn/DinoGamePlus/README.md

 # DinoGamePlus
-An upgrade to the infamous offline Chrome Dinosaur Game created for the 2021 MLH Hack-cade using Python and pygame.
+An upgrade to the infamous offline Chrome Dinosaur Game created using Python and pygame.

 # Controls
 Running: